Honey Lott

 Benjamin "Honey" Lott (March 18, 1925 – September 10, 1980) was an American Negro league outfielder in the 1940s.

 A native of Newark, New Jersey, Lott attended East Side High School and Florida Normal & Industrial Institute.
 He played for the New York Black Yankees in 1948, and played minor league baseball into the 1950s with such clubs as the Tulsa Oilers and the Colorado Springs Sky Sox.
+He also played college football at Florida Normal.
 Lott died in Newark in 1980 at age 55.